 Fire up your browser and head to your Google Drive homepage.
 Next, navigate to the file you want to transfer ownership of, right-click on it, and then select “Share.”

 If you haven’t shared the file with anyone yet, you can add someone from the “Share” settings window that appears.
-Under “People,” enter the email of the person you want to share the file with and then click “Send.”
+Simply type their email address into the “Add People And Groups” text box.

-Drive will prompt you with one last chance to change your mind because you won’t be able to reverse this action afterward.
+Before the file’s ownership is transferred, Google Drive will prompt you with one last chance to change your mind.
+Google warns you because you won’t be able to reverse this action afterward.
 Click “Yes” to continue.

 Note: If you change the ownership of a folder, only the folder—not any of the files inside—will transfer to the new person.